swcarpentry-ja/carpentries-coc/topic_folders/communications/tools/zoom_rooms.md

 Breakout rooms can be created automatically or manually.
 Only the host (not the co-host) has the ability to create "Breakout rooms".
 The button for this is on the lower left.
 Breakout rooms can be created manually or automatically.

 - Manually create rooms: You can manually assign people to the number of rooms of your choice.
 This is useful if you know you want to have certain people together, or if you want to have rooms of varying sizes.
 It is recommended that you add in 1-2 empty rooms to make it easier to change rooms during the session.
 Zoom will not allow you to create more rooms during the breakout session.
 - Automatically create rooms: Zoom will automatically divide your participants in a given number of rooms.
-If you have 25 participants and choose 4 rooms, Zoom will randomly assign them to 4 rooms of 6-7 people each.
+For example, if you have 25 participants and choose 4 rooms, Zoom will randomly assign them to 4 rooms of 6-7 people each.
 - The host can manually end breakout rooms by clicking on the button in the breakout rooms window.
 All breakout rooms will then get a 60-second warning and automatically be returned to the main room.
 Closing breakouts can not be scheduled in advance.
+Participants can return to the main room early if they choose.
 - The host can move between breakout rooms and can send messages to all rooms simultaneously.
 - People in the breakout rooms will see a button to ask the host for help.
 The host will get a notification to join that room.
 Participants can not communicate across breakout rooms.